Kroc/retronym/docs/spec.md

 Source code is defined as Unicode UTF-8 input.
 This must be broken into functional units of text known as _tokens_.
 These are largely analogous with the words in a text-document, but there are more specific rules involved for runs of text such as Strings and Comments.

-It should be noted early on that Retronym is case-sensitive and white-space insensitive, the details of which will be covered a little later.
+It should be noted early on that Retronym is case-sensitive and white-space sensitive, the details of which will be covered a little later.

 The term _white-space_ refers to ASCII space, horizontal-tab, carriage-return and/or line-feed (collectively know as 'new-line' or 'end-of-line').